Vitamin D Boosting Foods and Recipes: A Practical Guide

 How Much Vitamin D Do You Need?

-The Adequate Intake level of vitamin D of 10 micrograms per day for adults less than 50 years old is based on the amount of dietary vitamin D required to maintain healthy blood levels of this nutrient without significant sunlight exposure.
+The Adequate Intake level of vitamin D of 10 micrograms per day for adults under 50 is based on the amount of dietary vitamin D required to maintain healthy blood levels of this nutrient without significant sunlight exposure.

 However, it is tough to construct a nutrient-dense diet that meets the Adequate Intake of vitamin D from food alone.
 Vitamin D supplements are typically not as effective as dietary intake or sun exposure, potentially because vitamin D is so tightly related to calcium and phosphorus intake.
 Vitamin D supplementation also requires sulphation, which can be compromised in some people.

-The Upper Limit for vitamin D is set at 80 micrograms (4,000 IU) per day for adults and 25 micrograms (1,000 IU) per day in infants due to the danger of excess calcium absorption (hypercalcemia).
-So the best way to determine the correct vitamin D dose for you is to monitor your blood tests and titrate your supplementation, food, and sun exposure accordingly.
+The Upper Limit for vitamin D is set at 80 micrograms (4,000 IU) per day for adults and 25 micrograms (1,000 IU) in infants due to the danger of excess calcium absorption (hypercalcemia).
+So, the best way to determine the correct vitamin D dose for you is to monitor your blood tests and titrate your supplementation, food, and sun exposure accordingly.

 Vitamin D Toxicity and Overdose